 It’s a sad release; Victor crossed the Rainbow Bridge.
 He’s well again now.
 I don’t generally mention the guinea pigs on my blog, but of course Victor’s book is Bravo Victor and I never thought he’d live to see its

-Tuesday haiku – Lush
+Tuesday haiku – Victor

 May is nearly done – Young birds fill lush trees and grass.
 Nearly flaming June.
 I was doing something near the fat balls I hang out for the birds when a young Great Tit (like a chickadee) hopped up and